Angular-Wave/angular.ts/src/services/log.md

 The main purpose of this service is to simplify debugging and troubleshooting.

-To reveal the location of the calls to `$log` in the JavaScript console, you can "blackbox" the AngularJS source in your browser:
+To reveal the location of the calls to `$log` in the JavaScript console, you can "blackbox" the AngularTS source in your browser:

 - [Mozilla description of blackboxing](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Black_box_a_source).
 - [Chrome description of blackboxing](https://developer.chrome.com/devtools/docs/blackboxing).